Gay Mumbai Stopover Tour

 While New Delhi may be the administrative capital of the world's largest democracy, Mumbai is her economic heart, and quickly growing to be one of the world's largest centers of finance and technology.
 It is also India's gayest city.
 Buildings and monuments from the Victorian British Colonial era seem to overshadow all.

-Late evening arrival at Mumbai airport.
-We greet you and assist where necessary, then transport you to your hotel.
+Evening arrival at Mumbai airport.
+We're on hand to weldcome you and transport you to your hotel.
 If your flight arrives at a different time we will adjust the itinerary to accommodate you.

 Day Three: a Few Things to See On Your Own